· By Karine Lesage

 - Grind 20 g of coffee for manual filter.

 - Bring filtered water to a boil.

-- Use a Chemex or infusion cone with a pre-rinsed paper filter or cotton filter.
+- Use a Chemex or an infusion cone with a previously rinsed paper filter or a cotton filter.

 - Place the ground coffee inside the filter.

-- Pre-brew your coffee with 60 ml of hot water, submerging all of the grind.
+- Pre-infuse your coffee with 60 ml of hot water by submerging the entire grind.
 Wait 30 seconds.

 - After 15 seconds, continue with the remaining 50 ml of water.
 Wait for it all to flow.